-The following information is used to guide admissions decisions into the UTC I-O program:
+The following information is considered when admissions decisions are made for the UTC I-O program:

 - A formula score based on the overall undergraduate GPA, GRE Verbal, and GRE Quantitative scores.